Optable/optable-web-sdk/README.md

 ## Fetching Google Privacy Sandbox topics

 To fetch Google Privacy Sandbox topics using the Optable SDK, you can use the `getTopics` method.
-This method asynchronously retrieves topics IDs and taxonomy versions from the Chrome browser and sends them to the Optable DCN under the trait "topics_api".
+This method asynchronously retrieves topics IDs and taxonomy versions from the Chrome browser.
+Alternatively, you can use the `ingestTopics` method.
+This method invokes `getTopics` and sends the retrieved topics to the Optable DCN under the trait "topics_api".
 See the [Topics API dictionary](https://patcg-individual-drafts.github.io/topics/#dictdef-browsingtopic) for details.

 It is recommended to call this method before making ad calls to ensure that the latest topics are available for targeting.